d-bl/GroundForge/docs/help/Reshape-Patterns.md

 Introduction
 ------------

-The animation below moves all intersections in the diagram that correspond with a dot in the top right repeat next to the diagram.
+The animation below moves corresponding intersections together.
-Dots with the same color should move together.
+On the right two isolated repeats, one moving along, one static.
-Occasionally more dots are moved together to preserve symmetry.
+At least dots with the same color move together, occasionally more dots are moved together to preserve symmetry.

 ![](animation/GIFCreator-me.gif)